Nandinii-05/wanderlust-major-project/README.md

 Session is maintained using cookies
 Protected routes require login

-🌐 Deployment (Optional)
+🌐 Deployment

-You can deploy the project using:
-Render / Railway / Heroku for backend
-MongoDB Atlas for database
+Deployed the project backend on Render used MongoDB Atlas for the databse.
-Cloudinary for media storage
+Images stored on cloudinary
 📸 Screenshots